What Is High-Performance Culture?

 Pushing employees to work longer hours to maximise their productivity creates a pressured and uncomfortable environment in which people feel they’re expected to work beyond their abilities.
 Other factors like gossip, bullying, a lack of transparency behind decision-making and progression all contribute to a toxic atmosphere, where those that attempt to keep up risk burnout.
 Meanwhile, others are likely to simply do the minimum expected of them or just find work elsewhere.

-Culture Consultancy use a three-stage process to define and implement cultural changes:
+At Culture Consultancy, we use a three-stage process to define and implement cultural changes:

 Insight